Logesh314/resturantWeb/webDev/ReadMe.txt

-The two images show code to create two tables in xampp
+The two images show code to create two tables in xampp php Admin